Being 16 vs. Being 26

-Now, that I officially turned 26, I can't deny that the pressure and urgency to achieve moves a little farther down the panic continuum.
-I know that 26 is still a relatively young age, but as someone who has a 30 Before 30 list (I'll share more about that in another post) it means I have four years to tick off those activities which ranges from relatively easy to achieve to fulfilling my ultimate dream of dreams.
+Now, that I officially turned 26, I can't deny that the pressure and urgency to achieve moves a little further down the panic continuum.
+I know that 26 is still a relatively young age, but as someone who has a 30 Before 30 list (I'll share more about that in another post) it means I have four years to tick off those activities which range from relatively easy to achieve to fulfilling my ultimate dream of dreams.

 Recently an acquaintance made me answer this question for an event:

 If you could give one piece of advice to your 16-year old self, what would it be?

 Looking back to now literally a decade ago when I was 16, I realized that I've come a long way from being a naïve, childish girl.
 I've now become a naïve, childish woman. (insert girl emoji) I answered the following to the previous question: I would tell my 16 year-old self to not worry too much about proving yourself and fulfilling your plans.
 Brace yourself, for it’s gonna be an adventure!